-ELECTRICAL requirement should be– 3 PHASE POWER.
-Three phase electric power has more “tork” and is usually more economical than a two-wire single phase circuit because it uses less conductor material to transmit an amount of electrical power.
+The ELECTRICAL requirement should, whenever possible be 3-PHASE POWER.
+Three-phase electric power has more “torque” and is usually more economical than a two-wire single-phase circuit because it uses less conductor material to transmit an amount of electrical power.
 Check the building.
-Most commercial spaces offer 3 phase power options.
+Most commercial spaces offer 3-phase power options.

-Look for manufacturing companies that provide installation servicing for their roasting machines.
+Look for manufacturing companies that provide installation services for their roasting machines.

 - Technical attributes of roasting machines.
 Level of sophistication.

-- Size of door to the bean out for storage, how easy is it to dump the roasted coffee beans?
+- Size of the door to the bean out for storage, how easy is it to dump the roasted coffee beans?
 3-4 seconds or 20-30 seconds?
-Less seconds is better, aids in the protection of the taste and quality of the coffee.
+Fewer seconds is better, aids in the protection of the taste and quality of the coffee.